Semafind/semadb/docs/content/docs/getting-started.md

 print(embeddings.shape)
 ```

 which should print `(3, 384)` as we have 3 sentences and the embeddings are of size 384.
-We can not insert the data into the collection.
+We can now insert the data into the collection.

 ```python
 # Insert the points into the collection for searching